We’ve made a full circle! Our marine navigation has evolved quite a lot during the past years and now, we’re back to the skies.

 Electronic navigation is a type of marine navigation that uses radio time signals to determine the ship’s position anywhere in the seas.

-The data is then flashed into the screen or printed on a piece of paper so seafarers can use them.
+The data is then flashed onto the screen or printed on a piece of paper so seafarers can use it.

 The good thing about electronic navigation is that they are interactive, especially on electronic chart systems or ENCs.